daniel89mk/stock-analysis/README.md

 As you can see by the colors, the return percentages show that they did better in 2017 but there is so many reds showing negative percentages in 2018.

 ##### What are the advantages or disadvantages of refactoring code?
-Advantages: You can make the code clean and organized and it helps find bugs and the programming faster.
+Advantages:
+Refactoring Improves the Design of Software Refactoring Makes Software Easier to Understand Refactoring Helps Finding Bugs
+Refactoring Helps Programming Faster

+Disadvantages:
-Disadvantages: It might take longer time than you planned.
+It might take longer time than you planned.

 ##### How do these pros and cons apply to refactoring the original VBA script?
 It could be more difficult as you might want to keep fixing your codes to work.